apparena/docs/docs/api/090-companies.rst

 /companies/:companyId/customers
 -------------------------------

     ..
-Note:: The output of `these <../api/090-companies.html#companies-customers>`_ requests is similar to GET /customers/.
+Note:: The output of the following requests is similar to `GET /customers <../api/090-companies.html#companies-customers>`_.
 It is used to receive information about a customer of your customer companies.

 GET /companies/:companyId/customers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~